LIAS-CUHKSZ/Efficient-Pose-Estimation-via-UWB-measurements/Planar Dataset/Static/README.md

 |        | 299.428 | -0.01342               | 0.01189             |

 ### 2022/8/20
+We conduct the experiment indoors with an overall volume of roughly 6m x 6m x 4m.
 #### Settings

 ##### Coordinates of UWB tags in the local reference frame